 - Platform and track will be displayed in the departure hall

-- Keep tickets and passport safe but available for inspection
+- Keep tickets and passports safe but available for inspection

 Arrival on the train

 Upon arrival, you will meet your train host, the provodnitsa.
 She is the boss, your best friend, and must be obeyed.
-Each wagon has their provodnitsa, and on long trains, they work in pairs (one work while the other rests).
+Each wagon has its provodnitsa, and on long trains, they work in pairs (one works while the other rests).
 They only speak Russian and can seem very strict and fearsome, but mostly they are friendly and helpful.

 You can be lucky or not so lucky with your roommates, but that’s also a part of the experience.
 Put baggage under the seats, and keep personal belongings in your bed.
-Respect that people want to sleep in the night, and expect that passengers comes and goes at all times as the train stops frequently.
+Respect that people want to sleep in the night, and expect fellow passengers to come and go at all times as the train stops frequently.

 If you have the lower bed, you are expected to make room for passengers in the upper bed to sit in your bed and share the table at meals.
 Not everyone is so happy with doing this, but all passengers have the right to use the table.